tehlers/ha-drooff-fireplus/README.md

 ## Disclaimer

+> [!IMPORTANT]
-This integration is neither supported nor affiliated with Drooff.
+> This integration is neither supported nor affiliated with Drooff.
 It is intended as a supplement to the official fire+ webapp and not a full replacement.